 Auburn Community Concert Band

 A free holiday concert is offered to the public each December.
-This year's performance is tentatively scheduled for Wednesday, December 17th, 2014 inside the Olin Arts Center Auditorium at Bates College in Lewiston.
+This year's performance is scheduled for Wednesday, December 17th, 2014 at the Franco-American Heritage Center in Lewiston.

 Conductor and Director Milt Simon is a graduate of Boston University's School of Music.
 He studied trumpet and conducting with members of the Boston Pops and Boston Symphony Orchestras.
 After moving to Maine, Mr. Simon announced the formation of the community band during the Fall of 1981, and 18 area residents responded!
 Most of these individuals had not played their instruments since their high school days 30 to 40 years prior.
 Simon named the group the Auburn Community Concert Band and, for the first several seasons, audiences at their summer concerts numbered from 50 to 75 people.